microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-virtualevent.md

 ## Receiving event notifications

 Notifications will include the resource url of the changed resource.
-A separate request to graph will be required to obtain the information of the changed resource.
+A separate request to the resource url should be made to obtain the information of the resource that is created or updated.

 The below table indicates the supported notification and change types for the virtual events resource.